Updated: 2 hours ago

 I was in Galway a few years ago for an 18th birthday party.
 I’d a bit to drink and started falling over and knocking on windows.
+Two people helped me to walk back and one of them was a student in my biology class.
+She asked me what my favourite chapter was and I facetiously replied "sexual reproduction"!
+Then she called me a player!
 When we got back to where we were staying that night, I decided to do the wise thing and lie down and pretend to be asleep.
 That’s really when the night began.
 Everyone else started to gather around me as they thought I wasn’t awake.
 They started bitching about me and thrash talking my appearance.
 I didn’t know whether to pretend to awkwardly get up or stay as if I was still sleeping.
 So I’d to stay lying down for about an hour or so as this was going on.
 That was the last time I partied with those people!
 Since then I’ve only had to ring up a person once the next morning to thank them for walking me home and to apologise for blathering a lot of nonsense at them.

 In fact I almost smoked cannabis once.
 I was staying in a shared hostel and when I entered the room one day I got this really exotic and intense smell.
 The room was empty with the windows open and smoke billowing from the bathroom.
 I sat down and thought it strange that someone would leave drugs burning in the sink.
 I put it out.
 Only afterwards I googled it and saw it was merely incense!
 I was just never familiar with those substances and had to apologise for soaking his candle!